davidmasse/blog-tips-two/README.md

 ### Grouped Boxplot

+Here's a way to make a grouped boxplot (on the same scale), with the width of the box proportional to the number of samples in that group:

 ```
 # Numpy, not Pandas, so use .stack instead of .concat
 for_box = np.stack((clust_assigned, y), axis = 1)